danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

             # save the pickle file
             save_pickle = True

-            """
-            The compression level can be set to 0,1,2.
-Every other value defaults to 2.
+            # The compression level can be set to 0,1,2,3,4.
+            # Every other value defaults to 2.
+            #
-            0. This means that there is no compression at all.
+            # 0. This means that there is no compression at all.
+            #

-            1. This means, that the keys "_dh" and "_ds" are set to None, because othervise the loading would be dependent on the sisl version
+            # 1. This means, that the keys "_dh" and "_ds" are set
+            # to None, because othervise the loading would be dependent
+            # on the sisl version
+            #

-            2. This contains compression 1, but sets the keys "Gii", "Gij", "Gji", "Vu1" and "Vu2" to [], to save space
+            # 2. This contains compression 1, but sets the keys "Gii", "Gij",
-            """
+            # "Gji", "Vu1" and "Vu2" to [], to save space
+            #
+            # 3. This contains compression 1 and 2, but sets the keys "S", "H",
+            # to [], to save space
+            #
+            # 4. This contains compression 1, 2 and 3, but sets the keys "kpoints",
+            # "samples", "weights" (for kpoints and energy points) to [], to
+            # save space

             pickle_compress_level = 2

             # output folder, for example the current folder